The satellite view shows Sacramento, the seat of Sacramento County and the capital of California

-Satellite view showing Sacramento, capital of the State of California, since 2015 the sixth-largest economy in the world.
-The US city is located in California's Central Valley at the confluence of the American River with the Sacramento River, about 87 mi (140 km) north east of San Francisco.
-The city is also the seat of Sacramento County.
+.
+The U.S. state on the Pacific coast is since 2015 the sixth-largest economy in the world.
+Its capital is situated in California's Central Valley at the confluence of the American River with the Sacramento River.
+Sacramento lies about 140 km (87 mi) northeast of San Francisco

-In 1854 Sacramento was made the state capital.
-The Pony Express route has reached Sacramento in 1860 connecting Sacramento with the cities in the east, its usefulness vanished with the arrival of the First Transcontinental Telegraph in 1861.
+In 1854 Sacramento was made California's state capital.
+The Pony Express route has reached Sacramento in 1860 connecting Sacramento with the cities in the east; its usefulness vanished with the arrival of the First Transcontinental Telegraph in 1861.

-The city's economy is based on transportation, healthcare, professional and business services, and agriculture.
+The city's economy relies on transportation, healthcare, professional and business services, and agriculture.
 Top employers are state and county government, the healthcare industry, school districts and Intel (semiconductors).

 Sacramento points of interest: